nathancarllopez/hyp-geom/docs/api.md

 #### UhpIsometry

-Represents a(n orientation preserving) Möbius transformation that preserves distances in the Upper Half Plane.
+A class epresenting a(n orientation preserving) Möbius transformation that preserves distances in the Upper Half Plane.
 Isometries come in three types: hyperbolic (translations), elliptic (rotations), or parabolic ("rotations" around a boundary point)

 **Fields**